Rapid Access Sport Injury Clinic

 - Injuries sustained at work or in a motor vehicle accident are not eligible.

 - Suspected fractures or lacerations should go to the nearest Emergency Department and not register for the Rapid Access Sport Injury Clinic.

-- Patients with sport related concussions.
+- Patients over 13 years of age with sport related concussions.

 Who are the Sport Medicine Physicians?

 Dr. Kelly Brett - Sport Medicine Physician BSc, MD, CCFP (SEM), Dip Sport Med (CASEM)

 Dr. Brett began his career as a medical officer in the Canadian Forces including service with the United Nations in the former Yugoslavia.
 He has been practicing sport and exercise medicine for 20 years and has been a team physician for the Calgary Flames, the Calgary Hitmen and the Calgary Cannons.
 He has also traveled internationally with Hockey Canada and the Canadian Men’s Rugby team as well as covering amateur sporting events in his home town of Calgary.
 Dr. Brett has a special interest in childhood physical activity and has been actively promoting healthy lifestyles for children for two decades.
 His practice involves the diagnosis and management of acute and chronic musculoskeletal injuries in patients of all ages and athletic abilities.
 He has also completed a certificate program as a personal fitness trainer.

 Dr. Willem (Winne) Meeuwisse - Sport Medicine Physician MD, MPE, PhD, CCFP(SEM), Dip Sport Med